-If you’re a serious home baker, the best KitchenAid stand mixers are the gold standard in the world of baking.
-With its iconic, retro appeal and impressive power to quickly beat, knead and whip up a storm, the KitchenAid stand mixer is a home essential.
+If you love your bake-offs, you'll need the best KitchenAid stand mixer to make delicious cakes and bakes.
+With its iconic, retro appeal and impressive power to quickly beat, knead and whip up a storm, the KitchenAid stand mixer is a home essential and gold standard.

-So whether you’re a home baking connoisseur, amateur or simply want some eye candy for your countertop, find your bake-off match with these KitchenAid stand mixers.
+So whether you’re a home baking connoisseur, amateur or simply want some eye candy for your countertop, we've rounded up the best KitchenAid stand mixers right now.

 - Check out the best blenders right now